rlugojr/sample-apps/example-elk-stack/README.md

 directory tree so you can see how we stored the pieces in the filesystem.
 In this article you will see how to set up the packages of the ELK stack, as well as how to instantiate a stack for dev use.
-You only need to create the packages once for them to shared across your development team.
+You only need to create the packages once for them to be shared across your development team.
 This post also demonstrates the use of the Elasticsearch shield package, but includes tips for omitting it.
 If you don't want to follow along you can simply clone the accompanying github repo (which may be newer than the article) and move at your own pace.
-The repo can be found under Apcera's [sample-apps](https://github.com/apcera/sample-apps) (any path references in this article will be relative to that sample-apps/example-elk-stack base to make it easier to follow allong).
+The repo can be found under Apcera's [sample-apps](https://github.com/apcera/sample-apps) (any path references in this article will be relative to that sample-apps/example-elk-stack base to make it easier to follow along).

 ```code
 git clone https://github.com/apcera/sample-apps.git